Foster Parent Plays Fast One On Ex-Roommate Who Took One Of Her Cats While Moving Out

 And the OP of today's story did just that as she was fostering kittens who had coccidia.
 OP's housemate at the time was very attached to one of the kittens.

-The kittens are under the OP's rescue, and it looks really bad if suddenly they die or she accuses the OP of giving her a sick kitten.
+The kittens are under OP's rescue, and it looks really bad if suddenly they die or she accuses OP of giving her a sick kitten.
 Read the full story to find out what happens next.

-This story happened a while ago but something just reminded her and she decided to share it
+This story happened a while ago, but something just reminded her, and she decided to share it

 OP's roommate had guests over to drink regularly and went through her stuff while she was at work